Halt and Catch Fire Recap: The Broken Places

 Meanwhile, I wonder if Halt and Catch Fire will ever touch on one of the big questions about internet connection that still hums underneath our everyday existence now, and which is becoming a more and more pointed feature of the series: How far can it go?
 Haley loves the web — she loves its opportunities for honesty, and she loves the ability to be herself.
 They all love it.
 But you know when Haley flips out and throws a Hound Dog milkshake at the wall?
 It’s not because Gordon’s taking away her modem.
 It’s because he’s telling her she can’t work at Comet anymore; she can’t come into the office with the people she loves.
 And Joe’s pure joy doesn’t come out of hearing some transcendent explanation for what the web does for us.
 It comes out of running after rockets with his friends.

-More and more, Halt and Catch Fire is pointing to question of not just the role tech plays in our lives, but also of what it can’t do.
+More and more, Halt and Catch Fire is pointing to the question of not just the role tech plays in our lives, but also of what it can’t do.
 Haley may be learning a lot about herself online, but she’s still going to the restaurant where her crush works every day.
 Joe may be tossing around slogans like, “Search It, Find It, Comet,” but he’s also the one extolling the virtues of “the human touch.”
 Halt and Catch Fire is a show about the dawn of the internet age; I wonder how much of its endgame will also be about its limitations.

 Random-Access Memories